lukeloken/GlobalRiverMethane/README.md

 path_to_dropbox <- "C:/Users/lloken/OneDrive - DOI/GlobalRiverMethane"
 ```

-### I have saved a converted rda file in the dropbox folder that contains several dataframes from the MethDB excel file.
-Some of column names have been changed to remove blanks.
+There is a .rda file in the dropbox folder that contains several data
+tables from the MethDB excel file.
+Some of column names have been
+changed to remove blanks.
+These include `conc_df`, `flux_df`,
+`sites_df`, `papers_df`, and `gis_df`.
+Both the concentrations and flux
+tables have been converted to a common unit (uM and mmol m-2 d-1) for
+all variables (CH4, CO2, N2O, nutrients)

 ``` r